 Choosing produce based on what's in season may be limiting but learn why Eating Seasonal is Good for the Planet.
 Eating seasonal fruits and vegetables is a simple change we can all make with our daily diet that is sustainably good for our planet.
 Use TMF's Seasonal Produce Guide for optimal times to purchase fruits and vegetables.(download available in our Eating Seasonal post link above) or use our Seasonal Recipe Index for guidance to seasonal recipes.

 To see the original post for this recipe click on the link below:

 - 1 large avocado halved & pitted

-- 1 tsp brown rice syrup or honey
+- 1 teaspoon brown rice syrup or honey

-- 2 tbsp water more or less for desired consistency
+- 2 tablespoon water more or less for desired consistency

 - Place frisée greens in a salad spinner - clean, rinse & spin dry.

 - Peel citrus, separate pieces and slice into bite size pieces.